Noel Mikaelian: Professional career

-Gevor faced the #1 seed of the 2018 World Boxing Cruiserweight Super Series on 10 November 2018, in the main event of an ESPN broadcast card, which took place at the Credit Union 1 Arena in Chicago, Illinois.
-Briedis won the fight by unanimous decision, with scores of 114–112, 115–111 and 116–110.
+Mikaelian faced the #1 seed of the 2018 World Boxing Cruiserweight Super Series Mairis Briedis on 10 November 2018, in the main event of an ESPN broadcast card, which took place at the Credit Union 1 Arena in Chicago, Illinois.
+Although Briedis was a 25-1 favourite, Mikaelian largely controlled the bout with jabs and hard rights landed on Briedis.
+However, the judges controversially awarded the fight to Briedis by unanimous decision, with scores of 114–112, 115–111 and 116–110.

-Gevor faced Jesse Bryan for the vacant WBC International cruiserweight title on 12 December 2020, following an eighteen-month absence from the sport.
+Mikaelian faced Jesse Bryan for the vacant WBC International cruiserweight title on 12 December 2020, following an eighteen-month absence from the sport.
 He won the fight by a fourth-round technical knockout.
-Gevor next faced the former WBA interim cruiserweight champion Youri Kalenga on 12 February, this time coming back from a fourteen-month absence from the sport.
+Mikaelian next faced the former WBA interim cruiserweight champion Youri Kalenga on 12 February, this time coming back from a fourteen-month absence from the sport.
 He won the fight by unanimous decision, with scores of 119–109, 118–108 and 117–111.

+On December 9, it was revealed that Mikaelian would fight Ilunga Makabu for the WBC cruiserweight title.
+The bout was expected to take place at the Casino Miami Jai-Alai in Miami, Florida, on 21 January 2023, but was abruptly cancelled when Makabu was arranged to defend the belt against Badou Jack instead on 26 February, despite Mikaelian being the mandatory challenger.
+After Jack vacated the belt to move up to bridgerweight, Mikaelian was scheduled to fight Makabu for the vacant title on 4 November 2023, at the Casino Miami Jai Alai in Miami, Florida.
+Mikaelian won the fight by a third-round technical knockout and became the new WBC cruiserweight champion of the world.

+Mikaelian is scheduled to challenge Badou Jack, who was reinstated to WBC cruiserweight champion in December 2024, for his title on May 3, 2025 in Riyadh, Saudi Arabia, replacing Ryan Rozicki, who pulled out with injury.